bvl1999/cbm-test-suite/README.md

 RUNNING THIS ON ANY PHYSICAL STORAGE MEDIUM MAY CAUSE SERIOUS WEAR TO THE MEDIUM AND DRIVE

-This is a set of stress tests intended to test filesystem allocation/deallocation, correct file size hehavior for any file size between 200 bytes and the largest which can reasonably be loaded by your machine minus a bit of space used by the software itself (a bit less than 46k on a c64, 62.5k on a c128).
+This is a set of stress tests intended to test filesystem allocation/deallocation, correct file size hehavior and contents.
 This also serves to stress test the firmware of the drive for memory leaks or other behavior under heavy use.

+- create/delete test (small file) to test repeated alloc/de-alloc

+- create files with sizes between 200 bytes and a machine dependent maximum (about 46k on C64 and 63k on a C128)

 Don't use this on usb sticks or floppies or even floppy drives that might not like getting tens to hundreds of thousands of file creation, write and delete actions.

+The tests can easily be extended and/or modified.

 Everything using acme syntax.